 Because of the dynamic nature of hotel expenses, hotels often require flexible credit card providers and merchant accounts.
 Since they generate higher than average chargeback rates, new hotels often have a difficult time opening a merchant account.
 This also means that hotels are typically required to pay higher rates and fees, and are required to jump through more hoops than some businesses.

 There are a number of ways hotels can minimize their risks and protect their ability to accept and process credit cards at reasonable rates.
-Here, we’ll go over a few authorization tips for hotels when accepting a credit card payment.
+Here, we’ll go over a few authorisation tips for hotels when accepting a credit card payment.

-A good tip for a hotel accepting credit card payment is to make an estimated authorization.
+A good tip for a hotel accepting credit card payment is to make an estimated authorisation.
 An estimate should be based on the room rate plus applicable taxes, the expected length of stay, and approximate incidental charges, like room service.
 This process allows you to estimate total charges when your guest checks in, so you won’t need to collect more payments later.

 Delayed and Amended Charges

 Many times, hotels discover damages or required charges after the guest has already checked out and completed their transaction.
 In this case you’ll need to initiate a delayed or amended charge.
 When your guest checks in, you need to make sure they sign a form authorizing you to do this; otherwise, you won’t be able to initiate these charges.
-If this happens, you’ll need to obtain another authorization approval and keep the transaction on file.
+If this happens, you’ll need to obtain another authorisation approval and keep the transaction on file.
 You should also send the customer a copy of the transaction to avoid a chargeback.

 Accepting a credit card payment at a hotel can be a complicated process.
-Following authorization guidelines will help you avoid costly chargebacks.
+Following authorisation guidelines will help you avoid costly chargebacks.
 For more information on hotel credit card payments, contact Allied Wallet today.
 We can help you make sense of this complex process and simplify your credit card processing.